netxms/netxms-doc/admin/common-tasks.rst

 Monitoring mobile devices
 =========================

+..
+Used version on wiki:  00:14, 16 February 2013‎ Marco Incalcaterra

 NetXMS has mobile agent for Android devices running version 2.2. and later.
 Currently, a very limited set of info can be monitored and reported to a NetXMS server.